 The Office exercises…authority by superintending agency compliance with an expanding universe of analytical and procedural requirements—imposed by a steady stream of statutes and executive orders issued during the past three decades—that purportedly seek to ensure that agencies account for small business interests in their regulatory decision-making.
 Controversial rules can quickly become mired in this procedural muck, and an agency’s failure to carry out every last required analysis with sufficient detail and documentation can spell doom for even the most important safeguards.
 This system provides the Office of Advocacy with a powerful lever for slowing down rules or dictating their substance.

-In April 2011, the Center for Progressive Reform released a white paper identifying 12 key health, safety, and environmental regulatory actions slowly working their way through the Obama Administration’s regulatory pipeline.
-In the white paper, Twelve Crucial Health, Safety, and Environmental Regulations: Will the Obama Administration Finish in Time?, the authors warned that the Administration’s failure to adopt a sense of urgency with respect to completing its work had opened the door to the very real prospect that nine of the twelve regulatory actions might get caught up in the backwash of the 2012 presidential campaign, and indeed might never be completed by the current Administration.
-In January 2012, the Administration released its regulatory agenda for the year (several month late), laying out anticipated major regulatory activity for the year.
-Judging from it, all or part of nine of the actions identified in the CPR report will not go into effect during this presidential term.
-Indeed, a March 2011 CPR Issue Alert updating the status of the 12 rules, notes that the Administration appears to have shut down its regulatory work about a year in advance of the November 2012 elections, thus endangering prospects for adopting the rules.
+Had he been defeated in his bid for reelection, his record in this regard would have reflected a series of lost opportunities.
+Indeed, in an apparent effort to tamp down right-wing opposition to the President's comparatively modest regulatory accomplishments, the Administration began bottling up regulatory activity long before November 2012.
+Taking note of that dynamic, in April 2011, with the reelection campaign gathering steam, the Center for Progressive Reform released a white paper identifying 12 key health, safety, and environmental regulatory actions slowly working their way through the Obama Administration’s regulatory pipeline.
+In the white paper, Twelve Crucial Health, Safety, and Environmental Regulations: Will the Obama Administration Finish in Time?, the authors warned that the Administration’s failure to adopt a sense of urgency with respect to completing its work had opened the door to the very real prospect that nine of the twelve regulatory actions might get caught up in the backwash of the 2012 presidential campaign, and might never be completed by the current Administration.

 Read about the Member Scholars’ efforts on regulatory issues on these pages: